theodi/OpenRefine-WS/README.md

 Requirements
 ------------

-Due to the unique way that refine spawns child processes, this version is Unix only sorry!
+* Ubuntu > 10.04
 * nodejs > 0.8.0
 * npm > 1.3
 * OpenRefine (plus dependancies, e.g. java-jdk)
+* ufw > 0.0.0 (must be enabled)

 Installation
 ------------
 1. Copy servers.json.template to servers.json and add/remove ports where you want to make refine available to users.
 2. Install OpenRefine into a directory called OpenRefine at the top level of the code base
-4. run "npm install" on the top level directory
+3. run "npm install" on the top level directory
+4. run "nodejs app.js" (as normal user)
-5. run "nodejs app.js"
+5. run "nodejs firewall-control.js" (as root)

 TODO
 ----
 * Fix code to use data directories created in ./user
-* Add firewall control code to restrict access to single user
 * Added 1 hour timeout for servers
 * Add interface to update time with 5 minutes left
 * Brand